instadeepai/SKAInnotate/README.md

 1. **Build and Push Container Image**:
     - Choose the build option (none, local, or cloud).
     - Provide the container image name.
-    - A container image will be built and pushed to Google Container Registry using docker locally, google builds submit or use an available container image from artifact registry.
+    - A container image will be built locally if build_option is `local` or built with `google builds submit` and pushed to Google Artifact Registry or use an available container image from artifact registry if build_option is set to `none`.

 ### Cloud Run Deployment